alitaqiEngOx/phase-rotate-ms/README.md

 This software phase rotates UVW and visibility data in radio astronomy MeasurementSets.
-It geerates a copy of your input MeasurementSet with the newly phase rotated data along with the updated phase tracking centre.
+It generates a copy of your input MeasurementSet with the newly phase rotated data along with the updated phase tracking centre.

 Libraries required: